GioF71/upmpdcli-docker/README.md

 This command will output one line if the current user does belong to the "docker" group, otherwise there will be no output.

-The Dockerfile and the incluted scripts have been tested on the following distros:
+The Dockerfile and the included scripts have been tested on the following distros:

 - Manjaro Linux with Gnome (amd64)
 - Asus Tinkerboard